We pride ourselves on providing comprehensive care for young eyes.

-There is no minimum age for an eye exam and if you have any concerns, it is important to get your child’s eyes tested at any age.
-Some eye conditions, such as ‘lazy eye’ or a squint can benefit from surgery and have best results when caught as soon as possible.
+There is no minimum age for an eye exam and if you have any concerns, it is important to get your child’s eyes tested, at any age.
+Some eye conditions, such as ‘lazy eye’ or a squint can be treated more effectively the earlier they are caught.

 What Happens in a Child’s Eye Test?

 Eye exams for children are very flexible, we adapt the test to fit their needs and abilities rather than using a rigid format.

 Our optometrists have a variety of techniques available to test the vision of children from a very young age, for example, our advanced computerised testing charts allow us to use pictures rather than letters for children who are not yet of a reading age.
 We also use colour vision and 3D image testing for a comprehensive check of a child’s vision.